dcanetma/danielcanet-site/source/index.md

         more local, personal and art based projects.
     </p>
     <p>
-        He also dedicates his spare time on <a href="https://www.google.com/search?safe=off&q=spaingovedits">experimental projects like Twitter bots</a> and enjoys collaborating with artists or creative studios like <a href="http://hodoandmarie.com/" title="Hodo & Marie website">Hodo & Marie for whom he designed and built their website for</a> as a way to explore intrinsic web design techniques on a real project.
+        He also dedicates his spare time on <a href="https://www.google.com/search?safe=off&q=spaingovedits">experimental projects like Twitter bots</a> and enjoys collaborating with artists or creative studios like <a href="http://hodoandmarie.com/" title="Hodo & Marie website">Hodo & Marie for whom he designed and built their website for</a> as a way to explore Intrinsic web design techniques on a real project.
         <!-- Like the <a href="https://www.guiri.club/" title="We Are Not Artists">Guiri Institute</a>, a research group on design, technology and motion-graphics. -->
     </p>
 </div>